Mashallah Shamsolvaezin: Work as editor of Kayhan

 Shamsolvaezin served as the founding editor-in-chief of the magazine Cultural Kayhan.
 It served as a platform for spirited debate among intellectuals, and published work by the leading Iranian thinker Abdulkarim Soroush.
 On the importance of Kayhan, Forough Jahanbakhsh wrote: "The journal Kiyan [sic]... can be credited for its seminal role in fostering the growth of the religious intellectual discourse of post-revolutionary Iran."

-In 1984, the magazine Kayhan-i Farghani (Cultural) was founded by Sayyid Mostafa Rokhsefat, Sayyid Kamal Hajj, Sayyid Javadi and Hasan Montazer Qa'im.
-Kayhan-i Farghani was the first monthly magazine of thought and literature to be published after the Islamic revolution.
+In 1984, the magazine Kayhan-i Farhangi ('Cultural Kayhan') was founded by Sayyid Mostafa Rokhsefat, Sayyid Kamal Hajj, Sayyid Javadi and Hasan Montazer Qa'im.
+Kayhan-i Farhangi was the first monthly magazine of thought and literature to be published after the Islamic revolution.
 It addressed a broad range of provocative issues, including social justice, the relationship between religion and science, and the relationship between Islam and the West.
 The magazine published a groundbreaking series of articles by Abdulkarim Soroush, "The Theoretical Contraction and Expansion of Religion," which laid the foundation for Soroush's influential philosophy of religious modernism.
 Following controversy over Soroush's articles, the magazine's editorial board was forced to resign, and Kayhan-i Farhangi was closed in 1990.

-In 1991, Kayhan-i Farhangi was re-opened in compliance with the cultural policy of the regime and under a new editorial board.
+In 1991, Kayhan-i Farhangi was reopened in compliance with the cultural policy of the regime and under a new editorial board.
 Meanwhile, the old editorial board of Kayhan-i Farhangi founded a new journal named Kiyan, with Shamsolvaezin as editor in chief.